sirisian/ecmascript-types/typeprogramming.md

 ### 6.6 Symbol literal types — adopt them

-The clean resolution to §5.6 is to stop treating it as open: admit `symbol` into the literal kind (`{ kind: 'literal', value: symbol, base: symbol }`), identity-compared like every other literal value. `keysOf` becomes total over symbol-keyed shapes, `pick`/`omit` accept symbol keys through the same overloads, and the comparison table's `unique symbol` row closes — a declared `const s = Symbol()` used in type position *is* the unique symbol type, without a keyword.
+The clean resolution to §5.6 is to stop treating it as open: admit `symbol` into the literal kind (`{ kind: 'literal', value: symbol, base: symbol }`), identity-compared like every other literal value. `keyof` becomes total over symbol-keyed shapes, `pick`/`omit` accept symbol keys through the same overloads, and the comparison table's `unique symbol` row closes — a declared `const s = Symbol()` used in type position *is* the unique symbol type, without a keyword.
 Two consequences to specify rather than discover: canonical ordering (symbols sort after strings, by first-interning order within the agent — stable per session, which is all interning needs), and serialization (`Symbol.for` keys round-trip through the wire format by key; a type mentioning a unique symbol is agent-local, and the serializer says so by naming the symbol rather than failing opaquely).

 ### 6.7 Budgets — one hard rule